 We respect the importance of time, patience and due process in achieving lasting resolutions; and

-We believe that disputes can only be resolved when there is a genuine desire and effort on the part of everyone involved to understand the various viewpoints and a commitment to work through the differences that underlie our disagreements.
+We believe that disputes are best be resolved when there is a genuine desire and effort on the part of everyone involved to understand the various viewpoints and a commitment to work through the differences that underlie our disagreements.

+VSAS employees are expected to demonstrate a willingness and openness to resolve conflicts including using "I" statements, listening to understand the other perspectives, accepting responsibility for one's own actions, apologizing, and agreeing to reasonable requests from the other individuals involved.

 Three-Step Process for Resolving Differences